 In October 2009, in celebration of UNESCO’s World Day for Audiovisual Heritage, the wedding film and several other films were screened at the National Library of Scotland’s visitor centre and the Glasgow Film Theatre, and it can be viewed online today on the National Library of Scotland’s Moving Image Archive.

-For more stories from our Collections Team, take a look at The Bute Collection Unlocked where you can explore some of their favourite finds from the archive, art, objects and library collections cared for at Mount Stuart.
+For more stories from our Collections Team, take a look at The Bute Collection Unlocked where you can explore some of their favourite finds from the Archive, Libraries, Fine & Decorative Art Collections cared for at Mount Stuart.